oswaldo-sosa/Assignment-01/README.md

 ![New-post](https://github.com/oswaldo-sosa/Assignment-01/blob/master/Project%20Pictures/New-post.png)

-Users are able to log out of theur own account, by clicking on the "Logout" tab.
+Users are able to log out of their own account, by clicking on the "Logout" tab.
 The user will receive a notification to confirm their request to log out and will also receive another notification alerting them they logged out successfully.

 ![Log-out-confirmation](https://github.com/oswaldo-sosa/Assignment-01/blob/master/Project%20Pictures/Log-out-confirmation.png)